uldyssian-sh/aws-eks-cluster-awscli/README.md

 Enterprise-grade AWS EKS cluster automation using AWS CLI with comprehensive security, monitoring, and cost optimization for GitHub Free tier.

-> 🎯 **Updated**: Enhanced automation scripts and improved monitoring capabilities for December 2024!

 ## 🚀 Features